Modular-topology optimization of structures and mechanisms with free material design and clustering: Introduction

 As follows from the literature survey, the design of modular architectured materials has only recently become an active research domain in the topology optimization field.
 Although several significant results have already appeared, there still remain fundamental questions to be answered.

-Because the overall response of modular structures follows from two constituents, with the smooth macro-domain response driven by the effective constitutive parameters that are impaired by the presence of heterogeneities \citep{doskar2021} in the form of module topologies, finding an appropriate assembly plan is the major challenge that, when successfully addresses, would allow attaining the desired structural effectiveness.
+Because the overall response of modular structures follows from two constituents, with the smooth macro-domain response driven by the effective constitutive parameters that are impaired by the presence of heterogeneities \citep{doskar2021} in the form of module topologies, finding an appropriate assembly plan is the major challenge that, when successfully addressed, would allow attaining the desired structural effectiveness.

+\replace{}{In our recent work \cite{tyburec2020}, we introduced a concurrent modular-topology optimization method for designing minimum-compliant modular truss structures encoded with the corner Wang tiling formalism.
+The method relied on a bilevel optimization involving convex conic optimization subproblems (leading to the optimal compliance for a fixed assembly plan), and a genetic algorithm to optimize the module arrangement.
+The convexity of the module design subproblem is indeed an essential assumption; otherwise, the assembly plan performance cannot be assessed reliably.
+Unfortunately, for the case of continuum topology optimization, the module design problem lacks convexity in general, so the method in \cite{tyburec2020} lacks applicability. }

-In this contribution, we rely on the clustering approach, recall \Sref{sec:introclustering}, operating over material stiffnesses, and a standard single-scale topology optimization \citep{bendsoe2003} extended to structural modularity.
+\replace{I}{Thus, i}n this contribution, we rely on the \replace{}{sequential} clustering approach, recall \Sref{sec:introclustering}, operating over material stiffnesses, and a standard single-scale topology optimization \citep{bendsoe2003} extended to structural modularity.
 Each of our modules is defined as a quadruple of edge labels, thus defining a Wang tile, recall \Fref{fig:wt}.
 In this dual point of view, we ask \textit{how do we place at most $m$ different interface types to make the resulting modular structure behave efficiently?} The answer is indeed in the form of a valid Wang tiling over at most $m$ colors.

 To make our setting fully general, our clustering dataset originates from a solution to an FMO problem, which we extend to handle both minimum-compliance and compliant mechanism design objectives, \Sref{sec:formulation}.
 To the best of our knowledge, the procedures for designing modular assembly plans in linear elasticity problems have mostly been limited to minimum-compliance optimization.
 The only exception we are aware of is \citep{lu2021}, optimizing rotations of a single unit cell for compliant mechanisms via multi-material topology optimization.
 However, a more general setting has already been requested \citep{wu2021b}.